What Is Tethered Spinal Cord?

 Tethered Spinal Cord Symptoms and Effects

 Sometimes children who have tethered spinal cord don’t develop symptoms and therefore don’t require treatment.
-Roughly 40 percent of kids who have tethered spinal cord after repair of myelomeningocele or lipoma develop significant symptoms.

 The first signs of tethered spinal cord might be visible on the lower back.
 Visible symptoms might include: